 This dashboard shows information on where a Cost Transfer originated (where the expense moved from).
-While the expense itself is not high risk for the originating budget (as the expense is being moved from the budget) these transactions can be an indicator for other high risk activities and a lack of internal controls.
+While the expense itself is not high risk for the originating budget (as the expense is being moved from the budget), these transactions can be an indicator of other high risk activities and a lack of internal controls.

 Potential High Risk Activities

 The expense was originally posted to a budget where the expense did not ultimately belong.
 This can mean:

 - The sponsor of the original budget was charged for an expense that did not ultimately belong on the budget.
 While the expense is moved (as part of the Cost Transfer), sponsor funds were used to provide funding for the expense until it was moved.
 This can be perceived as the provision of an interest-free loan to cover the expense until it is moved to the correct budget.

 - A high volume of Transfers on a single Award, within a single unit, or by an individual PI is an indicator of a lack of Internal Controls within a department or unit.

 - Transfers where expenses are moved off an over-spent Award or moved onto an under-spent Award can be viewed as being done for budgetary convenience.